Haxry/Learn-a-TON/README.md

 ### 🎮 Gamified Learning
 - Interactive Modules: Learn about TON blockchain concepts, smart contracts, and decentralized applications through step-by-step tutorials.
-- Quizzes and Challenges: Test your knowledge and climb the leaderboard.
+- Quizzes and Challenges: Earn NFTs by unlocking different levels, test your knowledge and climb the leaderboard.
 - Rewards System: Earn tokens or achievements for completing milestones.

 ### 🤖 AI Agent for TON